melezhik/sparrowdo-template/README.md

 Template sparrowdo repository.

-Contains sample repository with some typical Sparrowdo scenarions and files
+Contains sample repository with some typical Sparrowdo scenarions and files.

 # Install